prateekmadhikar/inmoshn_blog/README.md

-#Clean Blog by Start Bootstrap - Jekyll Version

-The official Jekyll version of the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).

-[Blog](http://blog.inmoshn.com/) for my group's fourth year design project in Mechatronics Engineering @ UWaterloo
+## [Blog](http://blog.inmoshn.com/) for my group's fourth year design project in Mechatronics Engineering @ UWaterloo

+Built with Jekyll using the Clean Blog theme by [Start Bootstrap](http://startbootstrap.com/).